lhr-solar/Telemetry/Raspberry Pi Telemetry Server/Readme.md

 ```
 sudo apt install dnsmasq hostapd
 ```
 Next, replace the default config file for dnsmasq ```/etc/dnsmasq.conf``` with the dnsmasq.conf file from this github folder file.
 Next, replace the file ```/etc/hostapd/hostapd.conf``` with the hostapd.conf file in this github folder.
+If this file does not exist, just put the hostapd.conf from this github repo into the /etc/hostapd folder.
 Then, open up ```/etc/default/hostapd``` with a text editor and find the line with DAEMON_CONF and replace it with ```DAEMON_CONF="/etc/hostapd/hostapd.conf"```.
+Make sure you uncomment the line, i.e. remove the #.

 ### InfluxDB
 Install InfluxDB with these commands:
 ```
 sudo apt install apt-transport-https
-echo "deb https://repos.influxdata.com/debian jessie stable" | sudo tee /etc/apt/sources.list.d/influxdb.list
+echo "deb https://repos.influxdata.com/debian stretch stable" | sudo tee /etc/apt/sources.list.d/influxdb.list
-sudo apt update
+sudo apt-get update && sudo apt-get install influxdb
+sudo service influxdb start
 ```
 Use `sudo nano -c /etc/influxdb/influxdb.conf` to edit the Influx configuration file.
 Scroll down to the [http] section and uncomment these things:
 * `enabled: false` and change it to `true`